maximilianh/crisporWebsite/README.md

     cd /var/www/html/
     git clone https://github.com/maximilianh/crisporWebsite

-By default, the jobs database is a SQlite file.
+By default, the jobs database is a SQlite file, /tmp/crisporJobs.db.
 The Apache user has to be able to write to it so let us create it now:

     ./crispor.cgi --clear
     Worker queue now empty